ihasTaco/RosettaPad/README.md

-# DualSense to PS3 Adapter

-Use a PS5 DualSense controller on PlayStation 3 via a Raspberry Pi Zero 2W, with full PS button support and no jailbreak required!

 ## What This Does

-This adapter allows a DualSense controller connected via Bluetooth to the Pi to appear as an authentic DualShock 3 controller to the PS3.
-Unlike generic USB adapters, **the PS button works** because we properly emulate the DS3's USB protocol.
+This adapter lets a DualSense controller connect to the Raspberry Pi via Bluetooth and appear to the PS3 as a genuine DualShock 3.
+Unlike generic USB adapters, the PS button works because I fully emulated the DS3’s USB protocol.

 ## Features

 ### Current
-- ✅ Full DS3 emulation with PS button support
+- [x] Full DS3 emulation with PS button support
-- ✅ All buttons and analog sticks
+- [x] All buttons and analog sticks
-- ✅ Analog triggers (L2/R2)
+- [x] Analog triggers (L2/R2)
-- ✅ Auto-reconnect on controller disconnect
+- [x] Auto-reconnect on controller disconnect
-- ✅ Systemd service for auto-start
+- [x] Systemd service for auto-start

 ### Planned
-- 🔲 Web configuration interface
+- [ ] Web configuration interface
-- 🔲 Bluetooth pairing via web UI
+- [ ] Bluetooth pairing via web UI
-- 🔲 Custom button remapping
+- [ ] Custom button remapping
-- 🔲 Macro system
+- [ ] Macro system
-- 🔲 Profile system with hotkey switching
+- [ ] Profile system with hotkey switching
-- 🔲 DualSense lightbar control
+- [ ] DualSense lightbar control
-- 🔲 Adaptive trigger configuration
+- [ ] Adaptive trigger configuration
-- 🔲 Rumble/haptic feedback forwarding
+- [ ] Rumble/haptic feedback forwarding
-- 🔲 Gyroscope/motion controls
+- [ ] Gyroscope/motion controls
-- 🔲 Touchpad as precision joystick
+- [ ] Touchpad as precision joystick
-- 🔲 Controller stats (battery, latency)
+- [ ] Controller stats (battery, latency)
-- 🔲 Debug tools and logging
+- [ ] Debug tools and logging
-- 🔲 Add ability to use on ps5 and ps4 systems
+- [ ] Add ability to use on PS5 and PS4 systems
+- [ ] Test setup on ESP32-S3 microcontrollers (Explore feasibility as an alternative to Raspberry Pi Zero 2W.)
+- [ ] Modularize HID reports (Enable easier integration of other generic controllers.)

+### The Goal

+Feature complete would look like:
+A ready to-go raspberry pi image for easier installation and setup.
+Web UI Features
+ - Pair DualSense controller.
+ - Display latency and battery status.
+(I would like to see the PS3 show the controllers battery status, but I think with how the PS3 handles controllers connected via usb,  it will always show as charging or charged status)
+ - Profile management:
+   - Macros. (rapid fire, toggles)
+   - Light bar customization. (colors, animations)
+   - Button remapping.
+   - Hotswappable via keybinds on the controller in-game.
+ - Test keybindings and view USB/HID logs.

+Future Enhancements
+ - TAS-lite: record, edit, replay inputs.
+ - PS button to power on console.
+(I think this may be another limitation of the Playstation 3 as it turns off the usb ports (at least for the ultra slim models) and wont accept inputs.)
+ - PS4 & PS5 Support (Hypothetical)
+    - Investigate MITM approach for authentication:
+        - Capture auth request from PS4/PS5.
+        - Relay to controller and return response to console.
+    - Requires PS4/PS5 controller until auth is cracked.
+    - Highly experimental and for future research.

 ## Hardware Required

 - Raspberry Pi Zero 2W
-- USB data cable (connects Pi's inner/data USB port to PS3)
+- USB data cable (connects Pi's data USB port to PS3)
-- USB power cable (connects Pi's outer/power USB port to power source)
+- USB power cable (connects Pi's power USB port to power source)
 - PS5 DualSense controller

 ## How It Works